panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-As soon as any value supplied in the dependencies array changes `[prop, state]`, the `useEffect(callback, [prop, state])` is going to invoke the `callback` argument after the changes are being commited to DOM.
+As soon as any value supplied in the dependencies array changes `[prop, state]`, the `useEffect(callback, [prop, state])` is going to invoke the `callback` after the changes are being committed to DOM.

 However, if the component re-renders but the dependencies values haven't changed, `useEffect()` doesn't invoke the callback.

-Using dependencies argument of `useEffect()` you control when to invoke the side-effect, independenly from the rendering cycles of the component.
+Using the dependencies argument of `useEffect()` you control when to invoke the side-effect, independently from the rendering cycles of the component.
+In simple words, that's the essence of `useEffect()` hook.

 ## 3. Side-effect on component did mount

-There are side-effects that you'd like to invoke only once after the component has been mounted.
+There are side-effects that you'd like to invoke once after the component has been mounted.

-To do so you need to supply the callback containing the side-effect executed after mounting, and as well supply an empty dependencies array `[]`:
+To do so, supply the callback containing the side-effect executed after mounting, and indicate an empty dependencies array `[]`:

 ```jsx{8}
 import { useEffect } from 'react';